iliaanastasov/jekyll-shop/_jeans/jeans-2.md

 price: 59.99
 collection: jeans
 ---
-Fucking stylish jeans - great for Mondays.
+Freaking stylish jeans - great for Mondays.
 Available in some colors and sizes.